imorph/blank/README.md

 # blank

-Blank is simple service temaplate
+Blank is simple service template

 It can:
 * read config file